Blog

 Here’s why.

-Manual Evidence is a Symptom, Not a Problem
+Manual Evidence is a Symptom of the Trust Gap, Not a Problem

 Consider how tedious it is to bounce between 6 to 10 systems and manually import that data over to each one.
 After a while, the screen starts going blurry, and your fingers are misspelling every fourth word.